Dimolek/Fishky/README.md

 # Fishky
 An Internet application to help you train your language skills by imitating flashcards (Polish: fiszki).
 Main purpose of this project is to improve programming abilities but also to provide some useful functionality.
-Currently in early development phase.
+Current version is 1.0.0.
 It is being created by [@Dimolek](https://github.com/Dimolek/) and [@MateuszSochacki](https://github.com/MateuszSochacki).

 ## Built with
 * [IntelliJ](https://www.jetbrains.com/idea/) - IDE